 Dative: Die Jacke ist in dem Schrank.The jacket is in the closet.

-Accusative: Das Kind geht in the Schule.The child goes to school.
+Accusative: Das Kind geht in den Garten.The child goes into the garden.

 These verbs work the same as the above prepositions.
 All of them are always followed by the dative case, for example: